BAA's July traffic boosted by Heathrow uplift

 LONDON Passenger traffic at BAA airports rose slightly last month compared to July 2010, helped by growth at London's Heathrow and its Scottish airports.

-The company, majority owned by Spanish infrastructure group Ferrovial (FER.MC), on Thursday said 11.03 million passengers flew from its UK airports last month, up 0.8 percent on the same month last year.
+The company, majority owned by Spanish infrastructure group Ferrovial, on Thursday said 11.03 million passengers flew from its UK airports last month, up 0.8 percent on the same month last year.

 It said London's Heathrow, Europe's busiest airport, served 6.9 million passengers, up 2.5 percent.